frappe/Letters/README.md

 # Letters

-Visual email design and campaign/letter sending system for [Frappe](https://frappeframework.com/).
+Visual email design and letter sending system for [Frappe](https://frappeframework.com/).
 Build emails with a drag-and-drop block editor, preview them on desktop and mobile, and send to manual recipients or anyone pulled from any DocType in your site — all from within Frappe Desk.

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](LICENSE)